Beyond Signal and Noise: Unraveling Scale Invariance in Neuroscience and Financial Networks with Topological Data Analysis: Background and methods

-The second statistical method is based on the death-birth ratio $\pi$, which is defined by $\pi=(\mbox{time of death}/\mbox{time of birth})$.
-This idea is due to Bobrowski, Kahle and Skraba (see \cite{BobrowskiKahleSkraba}) and was further developed in \cite{BobrowskiSkraba}, and has several major theoretical advantages.
+This idea, which is due to Bobrowski, Kahle and Skraba (see \cite{BobrowskiKahleSkraba}) and was further developed in \cite{BobrowskiSkraba}, has several major theoretical advantages.
 The first theoretical advantage is that the ratio is scale invariant (see Figure 4 of \cite{BobrowskiSkraba}).
 The second advantage is that it is less sensitive to outliers.
 As is explained in Figure 6 of \cite{BobrowskiSkraba}, the persistence ratio favours subsets of the point cloud with a denser set of points.
 Since outliers are far away from the denser regions, they only create cycles with a relatively late birth.
 The resulting persistence ratio of a cycle involving an outlier would therefore be much smaller than that of cycles not involving outliers.

 \begin{remark} Since every $0$-cycle is born at time $r=0$, this method does not work for the zeroth homology groups, since we would have to divide by zero.
 One might naively try to add a small perturbation $\epsilon$ to the birth of all $0$-cycles to avoid the division by zero.
 This idea does not work however since it would just be a linear transformation, which would give the same $z$-scores as the normalized persistent length. \end{remark}